 We match your degree subject (in any subject area) to one of the PCET specialisms that we offer:

-The means you could have a degree in subject to apply for this course and we will place you in one of the umbrella categories above.
+This means you could have a degree in subject to apply for this course and we will place you in one of the umbrella categories above.
 For example, if you have a degree in Health and Social Care you'll fit into Science and Technology, or with a degree in Construction you might fit into Science or Mathematics.
-If you're unsure how your degree fits into one of the categories, please contact the course director, Karen McGrath, you will be able to help guide you.
+If you're unsure how your degree fits into one of the categories, please contact the course director, Stuart Mitchell, who will be able to help guide you.

 You’ll study a wide range of modules alongside completing at least 150 hours of teaching in your main subject area.
 Your coursework, assignments and teaching practice will continually be assessed as you progress through the programme.